Can you remember a year more life-changing than 2021?

 At the same time, a decade of technology advancements seemed to happen in just a few months – and now vaccinations are rolling out at a record speed.
 Looking for another unintended positive consequence of shutdowns we all faced in different varieties?
 Air pollution steeply dropped alongside restrictions on commute and movement in general.

-Before rolling out our environmentally sustainable outdoor events in 2021, we would once more like to thank all of you that participated in our first-ever virtual “Hike Your Hood” challenge, sharing your pictures, stories, routes, and achievements.
+Before rolling out more of our environmentally sustainable outdoor events in 2022, we would once more like to thank all of you that participated in our first-ever in-person events in New Jersey and Cuyahoga Valley, sharing your pictures, stories, routes, and achievements.
 We hope you had as much fun as we did scrolling through tons of e-mails, comments and photos, and that many of you continue on the hiking journey that some just started with MammothMarch.

 Now that the holidays are fast-approaching, we’d like to offer you four tips to get you through the upcoming weeks of food comas and overeating: